ryuinw123/bbl-simple-agent/README.md

 The command prints the final response.
 If no query is supplied, it uses "Is there a picnic area at hotel californian?" by default.

-The first retrieval may take longer while the embedding model downloads and the in-memory index is created.

 ## Run the local LangGraph server